 As a quick guide, you should try to use these image sizes:

 Keep in mind that the ‘optimal’ dimensions for social media images do change periodically, which is why it is best to always check in advance.
-After you publish an image you should also make sure it is displayed correctly.
+Plus, this can vary for post formats that are regularly updated and expanded.
+For example, Instagram offers five types of social media image sizes – profile photo, story, and three for posts (landscape, portrait, and square).
+Each of these has specific standard requirements that you need to consider.
+After you publish an image, you should also make sure it is displayed correctly.

 If you want to design a single image for multiple platforms it may be best to use a 1:1 (i.e. square) aspect ratio, as it can be displayed properly on Facebook, Instagram, and Twitter.